-These play dough filled balloons are perfect for fidgeters, working on hand strength or even as a stress ball!
+These play dough filled balloons are perfect for kids that fidget and/or need to work on hand strength, and even as an adult stress ball!

 To fill the balloons, you need to roll the dough into tiny logs and feed them into the balloon.
 Actually if your child has the patience this would make a great fine motor activity!
 It took me about 8-10 minutes to fill each balloon though!